Text by CLOT Magazine

 On Time Out of Time (Temporary Residence), the new production by William Basinski, is a set of works that was originally commissioned for the 2017 installations ‘ER=EPR’ and ‘Orbihedron’ by artists Evelina Domnitch and Dmitry Gelfand (in collaboration with Jean-Marc Chomaz and LIGO) for the exhibition, Limits of Knowing at Martin-Gropius-Bau, Berlin.

 The pieces reflect on physics principles involving black holes and wormholes.
-These works utilize, among other things, exclusive source recordings from the interferometers of LIGO (Laser Interferometer Gravitational-Wave Observatory) capturing the sounds of the merging of two distant massive black holes, 1.3 billion years ago.
+These works utilise, among other things, exclusive source recordings from the interferometers of LIGO (Laser Interferometer Gravitational-Wave Observatory), capturing the sounds of the merging of two distant massive black holes 1.3 billion years ago.

-The album consists of a long 40 min track and shorter 9 mins and artist and musician Richard Chartier designed the artwork for the album using some of the installation images.
-Both tracks are a droney meditative journey to enhance our senses to the quantum spheres, a way to understanding our relationship with the universe and ethereal synthy loops to slide into metaphysical abstraction.
+The album consists of a long 40 min track and a shorter 9 mins, and artist and musician Richard Chartier designed the artwork for the album using some of the installation images.
+Both tracks are a droney meditative journey to enhance our senses to the quantum spheres, a way to understand our relationship with the universe and ethereal synth loops to slide into metaphysical abstraction.